1b5d/llm-api/README.md

   verbose: True
 ```

-Fill `repo_id` and `filename` to a huggingface repo where a model is hosted, and let the application download it for you.
+Ensure to specify the repo_id and filename parameters to point to a Hugging Face repository where the desired model is hosted.
+The application will then handle the download for you.

-- `convert` refers to https://github.com/ggerganov/llama.cpp/blob/master/convert-unversioned-ggml-to-ggml.py set this to true when you need to use an older model which needs to be converted
-- `migrate` refers to https://github.com/ggerganov/llama.cpp/blob/master/migrate-ggml-2023-03-30-pr613.py set this to true when you need to apply this script to an older model which needs to be migrated

-the following example shows the different params you can sent to Llama generate and agenerate endpoints:
+The following example demonstrates the various parameters that can be sent to the Llama generate and agenerate endpoints:

 ```
 POST /generate